May 7, 2022

 “Of the guiding questions of today's life, the relationship between the individual, technologies and nature is definitely the most pressing and recurrent.
 Nature and the future seem increasingly incompatible on this planet," says the Ambassador of Italy to the United States, Mariangela Zappia, about the exhibit Gilardi:Tappeto-Natura organized by Magazzino Italian Art.
 “In his artistic production, Piero Gilardi has consistently placed these two elements side by side as if to seek reconciliation between them.
 From Arte Povera works in the early '60s to the giant latex rocks, metaphors for the burden of the crisis in the recent years, moving through the 'new media art' in the '80s, Gilardi's artwork spans six decades and always shows contemporary relevance.
 Since the beginning of his career, Gilardi has exhibited alongside Italian and international artists, including Dan Flavin and Andy Warhol, starting a prosperous relationship between Italy and the United States which manifests itself in the creation of an international artistic community tied around the connections between art and life."

 Tappeto-Natura is curated by Elena Re, and is organized with the support of the Embassy of Italy in Washington D.C.
+The exhibition is designed by Ignacio de Siloniz of MQ Architecture.
 For more information about the show, please visit magazzino.art.

 About Piero Gilardi